 The optics certainly help.
-Celebrated by Hindus as a triumph of good over evil, and coinciding with the arrival of spring, Holi is often described as “the festival of colours.”
-That’s thanks to the tradition of tossing gulal, or vibrant powdered pigments, into the air (and at fellow revellers) on the second day of the holiday.
+Celebrated by Hindus as a triumph of good over evil, and coinciding with the arrival of spring, Holi is often described as “the festival of colors.”
+That’s thanks to the tradition of tossing gulal, or vibrant powdered pigments, into the air (and at fellow revellers) on the second day of the vacation.
 Today, Holi is celebrated across the Subcontinent, has spread to other corners of Asia, and is even catching on in Europe and North America.

-That said, there are still a few places in India where Holi celebrations are particularly noteworthy, and which travellers should set their sights on.
+That said, there are still a few places in India where Holi celebrations are particularly noteworthy, and which travelers should set their sights on.
 This year, events will be held on the evening of Thursday, 1st March and all day on Friday, 2nd March.
 Before booking your trip to the Subcontinent, read on for our tips about where to celebrate Holi in India, from the palaces of Rajasthan to the beaches of Goa.

 In Jodhpur, meanwhile, guests at the splendid Taj Umaid Bhawan Palace have the opportunity to enjoy a slightly more sedate—but no less authentic—celebration of Holi.
 The hotel hosts traditional celebrations, including a roaring bonfire, that are the perfect introduction for Holi first-timers.

 Where to celebrate Holi if you have a particularly festive streak?
-For those looking to let loose, Goa’s perpetual calendar of parties reaches a fever pitch during the holiday.
+For those looking to let loose, Goa’s perpetual calendar of parties reaches a fever pitch during the vacation.
 Follow the beach-going and backpacking set for a slice of the celebrations.

 For those craving a spiritual experience, follow devotees to Mathura in Uttar Pradesh (the birthplace of Krishna, and a popular pilgrimage point) or to Hampi in Karnataka.
-And then there’s Varanasi, one of India’s most sacred cities, where revellers pelt each other with colour before entering the waters of the Ganges to wash it all away.
-Enjoy the views from a terrace—and be sure to indulge in the sweets, like gujia pastries, that are a traditional component of the holiday here.
+And then there’s Varanasi, one of India’s most sacred cities, where revellers pelt each other with color before entering the waters of the Ganges to wash it all away.
+Enjoy the views from a terrace—and be sure to indulge in the sweets, like gujia pastries, that are a traditional component of the vacation here.